krali-johnny/prettier-plugin-dql/README.md

 ## Usage

-Add the plugin to your Prettier configuration (.prettierrc or prettier.config.js):
+Add the plugin to your `.prettierrc`:

 ```json
 {